IMSN members publications

 What are the last VMI Praktijkprikkel?

-23 February 2023 - Praktijkprikkel 2023-03: Breaking loose pieces of inhalation capsule leads to patient concerns
+23 February 2023 - Praktijkprikkel 2023-03: Pieces breaking loose of inhalation capsules lead to concerns for the patient Read on…

 2 February 2023 - Praktijkprikkel 2023-02: Labeling syringes Read on…